* this post contains affiliate links. If you click on one and make a purchase, we will earn a small commission at no extra cost to you.

 If you’re looking for a hotel experience we can highly recommend the Sheen Falls Lodge!
 Though it is a bit further from the town of Kenmare and the start of the Ring of Kerry drive, it is wonderfully secluded and has that true Irish country feel.

-Driving the Ring of Kerry or the Dingle Peninsula?
+Which is better: the Ring of Kerry or Dingle Peninsula?

 If you only have time for one scenic drive during your stay in Ireland, we would pick the Dingle Peninsula over the Ring of Kerry.
-Both drives are gorgeous but there are much more coastal lookout points on the Slea Head Drive on the Dingle Pensinsula, which are free while several require an entrance fee on the Ring of Kerry.
+Both drives are gorgeous but I personally preferred the more nature focussed Slea Head Drive on the Dingle Pensinsula which included much more coastal lookout points.
+Moreover, the Sea Head Drive in Dingle included more free attractions while several require an entrance fee on the Ring of Kerry.
+If you prefer history and culture over nature, the Ring of Kerry might be more up your alley.

 Fair warning, the roads on the Ring of Kerry are very narrow.
 In many places, the roads are basically just one lane but with two-way traffic.
 Every now and then you’ll find passing points but the roads are very windy so it’ll be hard to spot oncoming traffic.
 Oh and remember, they drive on the left in Ireland!